garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 for the first few hours of 10/3.
 Nurses checking in, Grace and I getting some rest here and there, and not a whole lot else.
 Grace was pretty much just chilling with the epidural.
 No pain at all at this point.
-I'm quite glad she got it too.
+In hindsight, she's glad she got the epidural, and I'm quite glad she got it too.

 At maybe 2 AM, the doctor came in to do a